JosefNemec/Playnite/README.md

 Development
 ---------

-Playnite runs in development environment without extra configuration with exception of Steam library import and auto-update features.
+Playnite runs in development environment without extra configuration with exception of Steam library import, IGDB integration and auto-update features.

 ### Auto-Update
 Requires simple web server serving **update.json** file with information about available version.
 URL with update.json has to be configured in **app.(Debug|Release).config** file, **UpdateUrl** key.